Overview of the DESI Legacy Imaging Surveys: The Three Surveys

 The BASS survey began observations in Spring 2015.
 A number of instrument control software updates, new flexure maps, and new observing tools were implemented that greatly improved the pointing accuracy, focusing of the telescope, and observing efficiency.
 A total of 15\% of the $g$-band and 2\% of the $r$-band tiles were observed in Spring 2015.
 It was discovered that those data suffered from defective electronics in the read-out system that introduced analog-to-digital conversion errors, gain variations and non-linearities.
 The 90Prime CCD controller electronics were replaced in September 2015 followed by a recommissioning of the system in Fall 2015.

 BASS completed 40\% of its expected coverage in 100 scheduled nights in the 2016A semester (January--July).
-BASS is expected to complete observations by January 2019.
-As of April 2018, the BASS project has undergone two data releases that are detailed in \citet{bassDR1,bassDR2}.
+BASS is expected to complete observations by March 2019.
+As of December 2018, the BASS project has undergone two data releases that are detailed in \citet{bassDR1,bassDR2}.